emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site uses customized version of movie-web player with their own features. ✔️
 1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

 ***
-## Cinezo
-### Score: 18/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on their custom first player. ✔️
-1. Sites UI is good and feels modern. ✔️
-1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Site has mood based recommendation bot, good genre filters / sorting, and similar movies on each page.  ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site works well and looks good on mobile. ✔️
-1. Site does have a custom player (first is theirs). ✔️
-1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

-***